 RCTC's capital projects, motorist aid services and transit-related programs and projects are funded with various local, state, and federal sources.
 Local funding sources consist of the Measure A, the countywide sales tax; debt proceeds derived from issuing bonds; and Transportation Uniform Mitigation Fees (TUMF) derived from developer impact fees.
 State funding sources for projects are derived from the State Transportation Improvement Program (STIP).
 RCTC also receives apportionments of federal Surface Transportation Program (STP) and Congestion Mitigation Air Quality (CMAQ) funds from the Federal Highway Administration (FHWA); and FTA Small Starts and Sections 5307, 5309, 5337 formula funds.

-The Commission is unique in that it is not a transit provider like many other CTCs; however, it receives FTA formula funds (under the Rail Program) for transfer and expenditure for the Southern California Regional Rail Authority (SCRRA or Metrolink).
+The Commission utilizes FTA funds for its VanClub program, station operations and capital projects, and county share of projects for the Southern California Regional Rail Authority (SCRRA or Metrolink).